BeDiscovER: The Benchmark of Discourse Understanding in the Era of Reasoning Language Models: Understanding on Document Structure

 \subsubsection{Settings and Baselines}

 Directly prompting LLMs to generate SDRT-style discourse graphs from raw text remains challenging, as shown in prior studies with ChatGPT \citep{chan2024Exploring, fan2024uncovering}.

-Following the parsing-as-generation paradigm \citep{li2024dialogue}, we instead prompt the model to produce relation triples incrementally, where model predicts relations for each new utterance and appends the generated structure as context for subsequent predictions (prompt given in Appendix~\ref{append-prompt-ddp}).
+Following the parsing-as-generation paradigm \citep{li2024dialogue}, we instead prompt the model to produce relation triples incrementally, where model predicts relations for each new utterance and appends the generated structure as context for subsequent predictions (prompt given in \cref{append-prompt-ddp}).
 This incremental approach has achieved state-of-the-art performance with both sequence-to-sequence models (e.g., T0+Transition) and decoder-only architectures such as Llamipa \citep{thompson2024llamipa}.
-For comparison, we also include earlier baselines employing smaller PLMs with task-specific decoding strategies such as Pointer network \citep{liu2021improving} and modified Chu-Liu-Edmonds (CLE) algorithm \citep{chi2022structured}.

-For evaluation, we employ the traditional evaluation metrics, namely, the micro-averaged F1 scores for link attachment and full structure (link+relation).
+For comparison, we also include earlier baselines employing smaller PLMs with task-specific decoding strategies \citep{liu2021improving, chi2022structured}.
+For evaluation, we employ the micro-averaged F1 scores for link attachment (Link) and full structure (Full).